rpatterson/prunerr/README.rst

   push
 - Targets that automate releases
 - Targets that automate dependency upgrades
-- `Makefile`_ recipes and targets used for both local development and on CI/CD platforms
+- Targets used for both local development and on CI/CD platforms
 - A `GitLab CI/CD`_ pipeline integrating those CI/CD recipes and targets
 - A `GitHub Actions`_ workflow integrating those CI/CD recipes and targets
 - `Organize source by feature`_, for example ``\./src/foo/(template|view|model)\..*``,